AI-metrics/AI-metrics/README.md

 **Q: Is this an EFF project?**

-Yes, but we'd like it to grow to be a self-sustaining community effort.
-The project was originally started through a collaboration between [Jack Clark](https://jack-clark.net/) of OpenAI and EFF.
+Yes, but we'd like it to grow to be a self-sustaining community effort supported by a coalition of organizations.
+EFF did the initial work of making the Notebook, but we built on [excellent data collected by many other people](https://www.eff.org/files/AI-progress-metrics.html#Measuring-the-Progress-of-AI-Research), and had a number of productive collabrative discussions with people at OpenAI and the Future of Humanity Institute in preparing the document.
+We will strive to keep the [authorship section](https://www.eff.org/files/AI-progress-metrics.html#Measuring-the-Progress-of-AI-Research) of the Notebook accurate as others continue to contribue.

 **Q: When will artificial general intelligence happen?**